What Causes High Liver Enzymes?

 You're probably aware that excessive alcohol consumption is harmful to the liver.
 But did you know it leads to a condition called alcoholic fatty liver disease?

 This nasty condition affects almost all chronic heavy drinkers (90-100%), believe it or not.
-Over time, too much booze triggers inflammation and scarring - cirrhosis if left unchecked.
+Over time, too much booze triggers inflammation and scarring, leading to cirrhosis if left unchecked.

 The Impact of Certain Medications on Liver Health

-Medications are meant to help us get better, right?
-Unfortunately, certain drugs like statins, steroids, Tylenol (yes, really), and antibiotics could secretly be sabotaging your liver function.
+Unfortunately, certain drugs like statins, steroids, Tylenol, and antibiotics could harm your liver function.

-These culprits may lead to drug-induced liver injury, so always discuss risks with your healthcare provider.
+Always be sure to discuss potential risks with your healthcare provider.

 Infections That Can Cause High Liver Enzymes